michaeljtbrooks/raspiled/README.md

 ```bash
 ifconfig
 ```
-9. Modify ./src/ledstrip.py so that the constants for the Pins match the GPIO pins you have connected the LED colour channels to.
+9. Copy ./src/raspiled.conf.TEMPLATE to ./src/raspiled.conf so Raspiled knows what settings to use.
-9. Modify ./src/raspiled_listener.py and change PI_HOST to "localhost".
+10. Modify ./src/raspiled.conf: change the constants for the Pins match the GPIO pins you have connected the LED colour channels to, and change PI_HOST to "localhost".
 PI_PORT should be left as 8888 as this is what Pigpiod is configured to use.
-10. Run the Pigpiod daemon:
+11. Run the Pigpiod daemon:
 ```bash
 sudo pigpiod
 ```
-11. Run the Raspiled server:
+12. Run the Raspiled server:
 ```bash
 python ./src/raspiled_listener.py
 ```
-12. On your smartphone / another computer on the same local network, open your web browser and head to: http://<your.raspberry.pi.ip>:9090 e.g. http://192.168.0.33:9090 in my case
+13. On your smartphone / another computer on the same local network, open your web browser and head to: http://<your.raspberry.pi.ip>:9090 e.g. http://192.168.0.33:9090 in my case

 ##### Optional stuff #####
 If you want the Raspberry Pi to boot up and automatically run Raspiled, you can add this command to /etc/rc.local: